pscally1005/pscally1005.github.io/_posts/protein/2023-10-17-pumpkin-bread.markdown

 - oats
 - oat flour
 - nutmeg
 Description: Fall season means pumpkin season, and this pumpkin loaf is full of protein, and with a good amount of fiber and healthy fats too.
 It's a great breakfast or dessert that I think you'll enjoy.
+You should also try my other fruity protein cakes, such as <a href="banana-protein">Protein Banana Nut Bread</a>, <a href="apple-bread">Protein Apple Bread</a>, or <a href="carrot-cake">Layered Protein Carrot Cake</a>.
+For more pumpkin recipes, see my <a href="pumpkin-pie">Perfect Protein Packed Pumpkin Pie</a>, <a href="pancake">Pumpkin Protein Pancakes</a>, or <a href="oats-pumpkin">Pumpkin Pie Protein Overnight Oats</a>
 Instructions:
 - Blend all ingredients together in a food processor until smooth - canned pumpkin puree, quick oats, whey, PB2, chia seeds, peanut butter, baking powder, cinnamon, stevia, ginger, nutmeg, baking soda, and water<br><br>